zhangyulb/RefugeChallenge/readme.md

    ```
 4. Download pretrained models from Baidu Yun Drive: https://pan.baidu.com/s/1xucVbfCvkXSTu62b8NuN8Q (password: 6gpu), and put them into models/pretrained.

-5. Download the REFUGE data and uncompress them into the same directory, including the training, validation, and testing set.
+5. Download the REFUGE data and uncompress them into a single directory, including the training, validation, and testing set.
 The folder structure should be like
 ```
 ${DATA_ROOT}
 |-- REFUGE-Trainig